checkeverything.ch

 What Employers Must Do

-If you operate in a canton with a statutory minimum wage, you must:
+If you operate in a canton or city with a statutory minimum wage, you generally have to:

-1. Audit wages: check every employee's hourly rate against the cantonal floor
+1. Audit wages: check every employee's hourly rate against the local floor

 2. Adjust: bring any sub-minimum contracts up to the legal level